Edenbel27/Edenbel27/README.md

 <br>
 <p>
-🌱 I am doing my internship in Octovate Technologies as a Mobile application developer
+🌱 I am doing my internship in iCogLabs as AGI engineer

+✨ I have developed different mobile applications with flutter and supabase.
+I have been a part of an application called T's verify which is deployed on play store currently and now I am working on an amazing and big application project which is to be launched soon.

 🔭 I have acquired DSA, Go lang, Flutter and MongoDB knowledge in my journey with A2SV